Do Isopods Need Light?

 Isopods usually adapt well to these environments as long as there are shaded areas where they can hide during brighter periods.

 A deep substrate and thick leaf litter layer allow the colony to regulate its own exposure to light.
+If you're building a planted setup, you can explore isopods for bioactive enclosures to choose suitable species.

 Signs Your Isopods Are Getting Too Much Light

-If an enclosure receives excessive light, isopods may show a few noticeable behaviours.
+If an enclosure receives excessive light, isopods may show a few noticeable behaviours:

 • Spending most of their time hiding